Factorizing the Stochastic Galerkin System: Application -- Heat Transfer with Uncertain Material Properties

 The goal is to compute the expectation and variance of the scalar field $\phi=\phi(x,y,s)$ over the domain $\Omega$ with respect to the variability introduced by the parameters.
 We use the Galerkin method to construct a polynomial approximation of $\phi$ along the coordinates induced by the parameters $s$ using product Legendre polynomials.
-To show that this method applies for an arbitrary basis set, we choose the basis polynomials to reflect the solution's anisotropic dependence on the parameters~\cite{Constantine09-3}; it is neither the standard full polynomial or tensor product polynomial basis.
-The order of univariate polynomial associated with each parameter is given in Table \ref{tab:polyorder}.
-The basis contains 142 multivariate polynomials.
-To solve the Galerkin system, we use \textsc{Matlab}'s \textsc{BiCGstab}~\cite{Vorst1992} method (since the matrix is not symmetric) preconditioned by the diagonal elements of the parameterized matrix evaluated at the midpoint of the hypercube parameter space.
+To show that this method applies for an arbitrary basis set, we choose the basis polynomials to reflect the solution's anisotropic dependence on the parameters; it is neither the standard full polynomial or tensor product polynomial basis.
+The order of univariate polynomial associated with each parameter is given in Table \ref{tab:polyorder}, and multivariate bases are included to fall within a convex index set.
+The basis contains 142 multivariate polynomials; for a detailed description of the choice of bases, see~\cite{Constantine09-3}.
+To solve the Galerkin system, we use \textsc{Matlab}'s \textsc{BiCGstab}~\cite{Vorst1992} method (since the matrix is not symmetric).
+For a preconditioner, we could only access the diagonal elements of the matrix from the solver.
+The results of the preconditioning study in Section \ref{sec:precon} encouraged us to choose the midpoint of the hypercube parameter space to construct the preconditioner.

 We plot the expectation and variance of $\phi$ over the domain $\Omega$ in Figure \ref{fig:joestats}, which are computed in the standard way as functions of the Galerkin coefficients.
-As expected, the variance in $\phi$ occurs in the downstream portion of the domain as a result of the variability in the diffusion coefficient.
+The variance in $\phi$ occurs in the downstream portion of the domain as a result of the variability in the diffusion coefficient.